aehrc/nnsyn/README.md

 export nnUNet_results="path_to/nnUNet_results"
 ```

-Organise your data into ```"PATH_TO/nnsyn_origin_dataset"```.
+Organise your data into ```"nnsyn_origin_dataset"```.
 The "MASKS" folder contains the body contour, while the 'LABELS' folder contains segmentation labels.
+An example of dataset.json in [example](documentation/dataset_format.md).
 ```bash
 DATA_STRUCT:
 |-- nnsyn_origin